quiltdata/quilt/README.md

 * **Compile** files into memory-mapped binary data frames that load [5X to 20X faster than files](http://wesmckinney.com/blog/pandas-and-apache-arrow/)
 * **Version** your data.
 Hash, tag, and version quilt data packages.

-# What is Quilt?
-[Quilt](https://quiltdata.com/) is a data package manager.
+## Quilt is a data package manager
 A data package is a namespace of binary data frames.
-You can use data packages from the community, or publish packages for others to use.
+You can use data packages from the community, publish packages for others to use, or keep packages private to you.

 `quilt` is the command-line client that builds, retrieves, and stores packages. `quilt` works in conjunction with a server-side registry,